nodejs/node/doc/api/net.markdown

 `function (had_error) { }`

-Emitted once the stream is fully closed.
-The argument `had_error` is a boolean which says if the stream was closed due to a transmission error.
+Emitted once the socket is fully closed.
+The argument `had_error` is a boolean which says if the socket was closed due to a transmission error.

 ---